Sykes Enterprises: Acquisitions

-In 1992 Sykes purchased Jones Technologies, Inc. in Sterling, Colorado and enters into customer support business.
-Four years later Sykes acquired Datasvar Support AB of Sweden and Diagsoft Inc. of Scotts Valley, California and one year later McQueen International Limited as well as the German company Telcare.
-In 2006, Sykes acquired Argentina-based Apex America and in 2010 ICT Group.
+In 1992, Sykes purchased Jones Technologies, Inc. in Sterling, Colorado and entered into the customer support business.
+Four years later, Sykes acquired Datasvar Support AB of Sweden and Diagsoft Inc. of Scotts Valley, California; one year after this, they purchased bothMcQueen International Limited and the German company Telcare.
+In 2006, Sykes acquired Argentina-based Apex America; in 2010, they acquired ICT Group.
 In 2012, Sykes purchased Alpine Access and three years later a company called Qelp.
 In 2016, Sykes acquired Clearlink from Utah and two years later the Robotic process automation service provider Symphony Ventures.
 In 2020, Sykes carried out its last acquisition before being acquired by the Sitel Group in 2021.
 It purchased Taylor Media Corp.
 (TMC), a personal finance digital media company and owner of The Penny Hoarder.